It costs a business an average of more than £30,000 to replace an employee.

 - Personal development.
 How can you offer extra opportunities to your employees?

 - Working environment.
-What improvements can be made to the working environment - physically, and in terms of its atmosphere?
+What improvements can be made to the working environment - physically, and in terms of its atmosphere and culture?

 - Engagement.
 What changes will keep employees engaged at work?

 - Perks and pay.
 Can you offer more generous pay rises and perks to employees?